orientechnologies/orientdb-labs/OEP_10.md

 lock model of already existing compenents we still will increase system speed and scalability.
 Lets suppose we have two ongoing transacitons on the system and component lock model is used.
 First transaction changes components A and B and second transaction changes components A and C.
-In curernt implementation those transctions will be serialized in new implementation transsctions will go in parallel once one of them will complete changes on component A.
+In current implementation those transactions will be serialized but in new implementation transactions will go in parallel once one of them will complete changes on component A.

-So at first stage we may implement protocol itself and then change lock model of components from compoenent level to page level
-(such models will be described soon in separate OEPs) in next releases.
+So at first stage we may implement protocol itself and then change lock model of components from compoenent level to page level in next releases (such models will be described soon in separate OEPs) .

-Lets now look on details of data strucutere and algorithms are used in proposed transaction processing protocol.
+Lets consider two left operations on data structures which includes updates and deletes.

+During delete order of operations are following:

+1. Delete entry from domain page.
+2. Put request on the сlean up queue to to clean up consumed space after tx commit (is needed only for cluster).

+So during transaction rollback or restore we revert only domain page content and record delete or index entry delete and as result data are automatically restored.

+Consider in details second item of delete alghorithm - cleanup queue.
+When we delete record in cluster it is reasonable to claim space consumed by auxilary data back to storage manager.

+To make that possible we create cleanup queue which is filled by operations peformed during transaction (delete/update) which contains ,in case of cluster, position to the record to be cleared
+(this position is always the same even during internal page defragmentation and will not be changed after the record delete).
+If transaction is rolled back then clean up queue is cleared and no changes will be performed.
+If transaction is commited then changes are applied in background thread.
+This clean up queue consumes very few memory, each queue entry consist of only two field clusterId and position of record inside of data file, but it also may become bounded for example we may allow to  add no more then
+1 000 000 of such entries at any time for single transaction and 10 000 000 entries in totall may be contained into the queue, the same bound may be applied to the amount of locks which may be acquired by the transacion to avoid any risk of OOM.

+Clean up thread which process this queue will pull each entry in process it in separate transaction.
+So even if system will be crashed then transaciton will be rolled back and very small amount of space will be lost.

+The logic of update of data is similar because update is mix of deletion of previous data and addition of new data.

+1. Peform structure modification operations to add new data if needed (not needed for indexes only value inside of leaf page is updated).
+2. Update domain page.
+3. Put request on the сlean up queue to to clean up consumed space after tx commit.

+So during rollback:
+1. If rollback happens in the middle of execution of structure modification operations then we revert all changes on binary level.
+2. If rollback happens after domain page update we remove new record data from cluster and revert record pointer to old record content.

+Restore logic is same as logic during rollback with only exception that we do not remove already added record but revert domain page content.
+We do not perform logical remove of data but only revert content of domain page because of concurrent access to the data strucuture it may be in invalid state till complete restore of state of all tranactions will be completed.

+Once again it is worth to note that all those procedures will work even if we will use component locks not page locks, providing much better level of scalability without of changing of component implementation.

 **Low level design**